PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: Datasets

 \section{Datasets}

-We evaluate our approach on three benchmark PDE problems: including Darcy Flow, Poisson and Helmholtz.
+We evaluate our approach on five benchmark PDE problems: including Darcy Flow, Poisson, Helmholtz, Navier Stokes and Kolmogorov.
 Each PDE is considered in both forward ($a\,\rightarrow\,u$) and Inverse ($u\,\rightarrow\,a$) settings.
 We use the same data as used in DiffusionPDE \citep{huang2024diffusionpde} which consists of $50{,}000$ training and $1000$ test samples for each PDE, at both $64{\times}64$ and $128{\times}128$ resolution.
 All models are trained and evaluated at $128{\times}128$, and some ablations when stated are on the $64{\times}64$ resolution.
 For quantitative evaluation, we report the mean relative $L^2$ error between the predicted and true solutions, except for the inverse Darcy Flow problem, where we use the binary error rate.

 \paragraph{Darcy Flow Equation}

 Darcy flow describes the movement of fluid through a porous medium.
 It is governed by the equation:

 where the domain is $\Omega = (0,1)^2$, with $g(x) = 1$ (constant forcing) and zero Dirichlet boundary conditions.
 The coefficient function is sampled as $a \sim h_{\#}\mathcal{N}\!\big(0,(-\Delta+9\mathbf{I})^{-2}\big)$, following \citep{huang2024diffusionpde, fundps}.
 The mapping $h$ is defined piecewise, taking the value $12$ for positive inputs and $3$ otherwise.